 SSH Certificate Authentication

-Leverage Banyan's SSH certificates capabilities to manage end user access to individual SSH servers
+Leverage SonicWall Cloud Secure Edge (CSE) SSH certificates capabilities to manage end user access to individual SSH servers

 Motivation

-As described in the Zero Trust Access to an Individual SSH Server article, Banyan’s default approach is to treat SSH like any other TCP service and be agnostic to the underlying SSH authentication method.
-You can retain your current SSH authentication mechanism - be it password, public-key, host-based, GSSAPI, etc. Banyan then creates Zero Trust connectivity at the TCP layer using Mutually Authenticated TLS (MTLS), so end users can conveniently yet securely connect to an internal SSH server using their existing client and authentication mechanism without needing to rely on a VPN.
+Cloud Secure Edge’s (CSE) default approach is to treat SSH like any other TCP service and be agnostic to the underlying SSH authentication method.
+You can retain your current SSH authentication mechanism - be it password, public-key, host-based, GSSAPI, etc. CSE then creates zero-trust connectivity at the TCP layer using Mutually Authenticated TLS (MTLS), so end users can conveniently yet securely connect to an internal SSH server using their existing client and authentication mechanism without needing to rely on a VPN.

 Some example scenarios include: